College Basketball's Best Dancing Mascot Returns To March Madness As Worst Team Faces Shortest Team

 Fairleigh Dickinson, the only other team to make March Madness with a NET ranking of 300 or higher is set to face Texas Southern.
 The Knights have an average height of just over 6-foot-1, with its backcourt anchored by guards that stand 5-foot-8 and 5-foot-9.

-They will presumably play the Tigers for a chance to become the first-ever No.1 seed to take down a No. 1 seed.
+They will presumably play the Tigers for a chance to become the first-ever No.1 seed to take down a No. 1 seed from the play-in games.
 It will be an interesting matchup, to say the least!

 With the return of Texas Southern also comes the return of its electrifying mascot.
 He famously put the Kansas Jayhawk to shame during the First Round of last year’s Big Dance.